Your rights and obligations

 Extending a lease

-You can find more details in the leasehold handbook.
+You can find more details in our leaseholder's handbook.

-- We must consult if the cost of work to any one resident will result in a service charge of more than £250 in any one year.
+- We must consult if the cost of work to any one leaseholder will result in a service charge of more than £250 in any one year.

-- We must consult for any works under a QLTA where the cost of work to any one resident will result in a service charge of more than £250 in any one year.
+- We must consult for any works under a QLTA where the cost of work to any one leaseholder will result in a service charge of more than £250 in any one year.

 How we consult

-This consultation (known as section 20 consultation) requires the service of notices and a response to comments received.
+This consultation (known as a Section 20 consultation) requires the service of notices and a response to comments received.
 There are normally two letters, called the Notice of Intention and the Notice of Proposal.
 On occasion there may be a third letter called the Notice of Award.

-Each letter allows residents a 30-day period to make comments about our proposals.
+Each letter allows leaseholders a 30-day period to make comments about our proposals.

-The main purpose of the consultation process is to ensure that residents who will be contributing towards the costs of qualifying works and long-term agreements have sufficient involvement with our proposals.
-This includes the ability for residents to nominate contractors where the contract has not been let ‘with public notice’ (that is via the Official Journal of the European Union OJEU) and make observations to which we must have ‘regard’.
+The main purpose of the consultation process is to ensure that leaseholders who will be contributing towards the costs of qualifying works and long-term agreements have sufficient involvement with our proposals.
+This includes the ability for leaseholders to nominate contractors where the contract has not been let 'with public notice' (that is, via the Official Journal of the European Union, OJEU) and make observations to which we must have 'regard'.